rstudio-education/arm-workshop-rsc2019/content/prework/packages.markdown

 library(devtools)
 ```

-You can also check to make sure an individual package is installed by running this function (see <a href="#all">1.7</a> for how to check for all packages):
+You can also check to make sure an individual package is installed by running this function (see Section <a href="#all">1.7</a> for how to check for all packages):

 ```r